NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ### The Power Supply

 The quadcopter draws power from from a LiPo battery that nominally provides between 3.7 and 4.2V.
-This voltage is too high for the IMU and the microcontroller and the motors (which we will power directly from the battery) will create all kinds of noise on both the battery supply and ground rails.
-To solve both of these problems, we will use a low-dropout (LDO) voltage regulator to provide a stable 3.3V power supply to the IMU and the microcontroller.
+This voltage is too high for the IMU and the microcontroller.
+Also, the motors (which we will power directly from the battery) will create all kinds of noise on both the battery supply and ground rails.
+To solve both of these problems, we will use a low-dropout (LDO) voltage regulator to provide a stable 2.5V power supply to the IMU and the microcontroller.

-As a result, your quadcopter will have two power rails: An unregulated power rail (called `VBAT`) that provides power to the motors and input of the voltage regulator and is driven directly by the battery, and a regulated supply driven by the voltage regulator (called `3V3`).
+As a result, your quadcopter will have two power rails: An unregulated power rail (called `VBAT`) that provides power to the motors and input of the voltage regulator and is driven directly by the battery, and a regulated supply driven by the voltage regulator (called `2V5`).

 The power supply for quadcopter needs to contain the following parts:

 1. The battery.
 This is the `BATTERY` device in `quadparts_prebuilt.lbr`.
 You need to use the `-SMD` variant.
-3. A LP3985-series 3.3V regulator (see device `TPS73633-DBVT`.  _Don't_ use the 3V version).
+3. A LP3985-series 2.5V regulator (see device `TPS73633-DBVT`.
+Don't use th 3.3V or 3V versions.).

 Check the votage regulator datasheet (in `Datasheets`) for guidance about what kind of capacitors to connect to the regulator and how.
 Wire the enable line to `VBAT` and don't connect anything to `NC/FB`.

+You will also incorporate a power switch for the quadcopter.
+The switch will connect the `EN` pin of the voltage regulator to `VBAT` when it's turned 'on' and connect `EN` to `GND` when its turned 'off''.
+Use the `-SMD-EDGE` variant of `POWER-SWITCH-MFS201N-9-Z` for the switch.

 You'll note that the output of the voltage regulator has decoupling capacitors on.
 This keeps the voltage regulator stable and filters out noise on the output.
 Experience shows that quickly turning on the motors can causes the output of voltage regulator to drop enough to reboot the MCU.
-Add a 47uF decoupling cap (the same one we use for motors) to the output of the voltage regulator between `3V3` and `GND` to prevent this.
-Note that this capacitor is polarized.
+Add an additional 47uF decoupling cap (the same one we use for motors) to the output of the voltage regulator between `2V5` and `GND` to prevent this.
+Note that the 47uF capacitor is polarized.
 The flat plate should connect to the positive voltage, and the curved plate to ground.

 To the extent possible, we need to isolate the the IMU and the microcontroller from the noise that the motors will create on the power supply lines.
 The motors will cause noise on both their power supply ( `VBAT` ) and ground return lines, so we will provide them with separate power and ground lines.
 For the power line, this is easy: Just connect the power supply for the motor drivers directly to the battery's positive terminal.

 For the ground line, it is more challenging, since all the devices on the quadcopter must share a common ground reference.
 The best we can do is to structure our schematic so that we can exercise tight control over how the ground line is laid out on our PCB.
 To do this, create a separate ground net that connects the ground terminals of motor controllers to each other and the negative terminal of the battery (call it `BAT_GND` and use the `BAT_GND` device in the `quadparts_prebuilt.lbr` ).
 Then connect the digital ground (i.e., the ground that connects to other components, aka `GND` ) to the battery ground using a schematic component called a "net bridge" (see below).
 We will see in the next lab how we can use this structure to isolate the digital components.
-(This is a very important step, and we added it to fix problems that occurred in all but one of the quadcopter we built in this class the first year it was offered).
+(This is a very important step, and we added it to fix problems that occurred in all but one of the quadcopters we built in this class the first year it was offered).

 A "net bridge" is a PCB part whose only purpose is to electrically connect two nets in a schematic while keeping the nets separate in schematic (i.e., the two nets keep their own names).
 To create a net bridge, create a device with a package that consists of two SMDs that touch one another and a sensible schematic symbol for what is, in essence, a wire.
 Put it in `custom.lbr`.
 The SMDs can be very small (e.g. 0.5mmx0.5mm).
 Remove the `tStop` and `tCream` on the pads, since we won't be soldering anything to them.
 You don't need `tKeepout` anything in `tPlace` for the net bridge.
 If eaglint complains, just explain that it's not necessary since it's the net bridge.